No-bake Rich Chocolate mint bars

 Instructions

-• Remove from heat and set aside ⅛ of a cup of chocolate to a piping bag, for the chocolate drizzle topping.
+- Set aside ¼ cup of the. chocolate to a piping bag, for the chocolate drizzle topping at the end.

-• To the remainder of the melted chocolate, add the egg and icing sugar.
-Mix well to combine.
+- To the remainder of the melted chocolate, stir in one egg until the chocolate starts to thicken.

-• Meanwhile, cream ¼ cup of softened butter with the icing sugar.
+- Meanwhile, cream ¼ cup of softened butter with 2 cups icing sugar until light and fluffy.

-• Add in the milk and a few drops of food colouring.
-Continue to beat until you have a smooth spreadable consistency.
+- Beat in the milk and a few drops of food colouring, until you have a smooth, thick, spreadable consistency.

 3 Comments